rayfrankenstein/AITOW/README.md

 ---
 "Almost invariably, there are tickets that simply do not fit into a 2-3 week sprint, which cannot reasonably be split into multiple tickets (possibly done by another dev, who starts from "zero").
 What almost always happens in my own experience is that no one really cares about the sprint as such.
 The tickets take as long as they need."--Juha Utinen, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

 ---
+"I just got kicked off a project for doing exactly this.
+Most part of my job was helping others get to work or transfering know how and boarding them onto different tools, concepts in code etc.

+I was constantly communicating that i cannot finish my tasks and at the same time help others to finish theirs.
+My squad owner didn't care, wanted me to still do my things and onboard the new guys just to then kick me out because i didn't perform on my tasks.

+Lessons learned, if something doesn't exist on my part of the board, it doesn't exist at all for me and i do not care.
+My squad owner actually appreciated my way of helping others (and him/her too) but still wanted me gone.", dEEkAy2k9, [Bottlenecks that paralyse agile software development](https://www.reddit.com/r/programming/comments/1ckv0ce/comment/l2ply4q/)

+---
 "Agile just lets business leaders justify tapping you on the shoulder or slack pings for a task they deem business critical from a manufacturered urgency born out of their poor project management"--Tech_Mix_Guru111, [Scrum isn't as fun as I thought it'd be.](https://www.reddit.com/r/devops/comments/1f3digx/scrum_isnt_as_fun_as_i_thought_itd_be/)